Skip to Main Content

 What are the drone regulations for filming in South Korea?

-Drone filming in South Korea is regulated by MOLIT/KOCA (Ministry of Land, Infrastructure and Transport).
-Required for drones over 250g via Drone One-Stop portal.
-The maximum flight altitude is 150m, and no-fly zones include airports (5.5km radius), military installations, Seoul restricted areas, DMZ border region.
-Commercial filming permits require 4+ business days for aerial photography permit from Ministry of National Defense.
+Drone filming in South Korea is governed by MOLIT/KOCA (Ministry of Land, Infrastructure and Transport).
+Drones over 250g must be registered through the Drone One-Stop portal.
+The top flight altitude is 150m.
+No-fly zones cover airports (5.5km radius), military sites, off-limits areas of Seoul, and the DMZ border region.
+Commercial permits need 4+ business days for an aerial photography permit from the Ministry of National Defense.

 What does a drone operator do on a film set?